ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ### draw.io Issues

+Open Issues:
 1. Issue #620 where setting the icon text background from white to nothing doesn't work.
 Status: Found that this previously worked, so provided example in issue of a working style and a non-working style.
 2. Issue #748 to remove container setting for 3 secondary boxes.
-Status: Opened.
+Status: Open.

+Fixed Issues:
+1. Issue #724 where icons dropped into a container would not stay in the container when the container is moved around.
+The problem was only on FF.
+2. Issue #723 where overlaying a box across other boxes may cause underlying boxes to expand such as when placing a security group box across multiple subnet boxes which then requires resizing the underlying boxes back to their original sizes.
+This scenario is working as designed in draw.io so requested a way to turn off this behavior which resulted in a new property "expand" added to swimlanes.
+The current behavior is the default with expand=1 and we will set expand=0.

-3. Issue #723 when overlaying a box on multiple boxes which may cause underlying boxes to expand and have to be resized.
+may cause underlying boxes to expand and have to be resized.
 Status: Working as designed but an option is being discussed to disable the auto-resizing.

 ## Visio Notes